 Why are these two times different?
-The key lies in the second term of first lines of Eqs.~\eqref{AB1} and \eqref{AB2}.
-These terms account for a ``mistake''.
+The key lies in the second term on the right in the first lines of Eqs.~\eqref{AB1} and \eqref{AB2}, which account for a ``mistake''.
 For example, in Eq.~\eqref{AB1}, if the next coin flip is T, one has to ``start over'' to generate HH.
 The soonest that the next HH can happen immediately after a T is after two more coin flips.
 In contrast, in Eq.~\eqref{AB2}, if the next coin flip is H (again a mistake), the process ``starts over''.
-Now, however, the soonest that the next HT sequence can appear is after only one more coin flip.
+Now, however, the next HT sequence can appear in after only one more coin flip.